titanckw/alx-low_level_programming/0x1C-makefiles/README.md

 # Makefiles

-Project done during **Full Stack Software Engineering studies** at **Holberton School**.
+Project done during **Full Stack Software Engineering studies** at **ALX AFRICA**.
 It aims to learn what are makefiles, when, why and how to use them (with variables, explicit and implicit rules).

 ## Technologies
 * Scripts written in Bash 4.3.11(1)